petergithub/notes/tech/MySQLNotes.md

 --single-transaction	This option sets the transaction isolation mode to REPEATABLE READ without blocking any applications. .
 It is useful only with transactional tables such as InnoDB

 --lock-tables=false , -l	Lock all tables before dumping them.
 The tables are locked with READ LOCAL to allow concurrent inserts in the case of MyISAM tables.
 For transactional tables such as InnoDB and BDB, --single-transaction is a much better option, because it does not need to lock the tables at all.

+--where/-w `mysqldump -uroot -p123456 meteo sdata --where=" sensorid=11 and fieldid=0" > /home/xyx/Temp.sql`
 ```

 #### Import/Restore